jabbott7335/ce-pe-bootcamp/docs/k8s/openshift/configuration/config-map/index.md

 ConfigMaps allow you to decouple configuration artifacts from image content to keep containerized applications portable.

-You can data from a ConfigMap in 3 different ways.
+An application can consume data from a ConfigMap in 3 different ways.

 - As a single environment variable specific to a single key
 - As a set of environment variables from all keys